ekrell/ekrell.github.io/_posts/2021-06-16-another-clear-day.md

 ![Drifting over the shallows](../images/GIF-210616_194248.gif)

-Given Sunday’s [successful data collection](https://ekrell.github.io/extreme-clarity/), we set out again while conditions remain favourable.
+Given Sunday’s [high clarity recordings](https://ekrell.github.io/extreme-clarity/), we set out again while conditions remain favourable.
 Today was a little windier than the complete calm of Sunday.
 We have no onboard anemometer, but the weather report indicated ~11 mph.
 A subtle, but steady, ripple appeared on the water surface.
 It was still very easy to make out underwater details, at least for the shallows targeted by this project.

 | ![Kayak GoPro setup](../images/kayak_gopro_setup.png) |
 |:--:|